redhat-developer-adoption-emea/cloud-native-guides/node-karma-complex-pipeline.md

 ![Kubernetes Pod Template]({% image_path devops-slave-pod-template.png %}){:width="500px"}

 You can instruct Jenkins to run a pipeline using a specific slave image by specifying the slave label in the `node` step or in the `agent` step.
 The slave image label is either the image name or if specified, the value of `slave-label` annotation on the image stream.
-The following is a simple pipeline definition that clones our new Inventory service from the Git repository and then builds it using Gradle:
+The following is a simple pipeline definition that clones our new Inventory service from the Git repository and then runs the `build` and `test` tasks using [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b):

 ~~~shell
 pipeline {